Hanover-CS/HC23-Gage-Woodard-Senior-Project/Documents/annotated_entry.md

 the next day.
 The helpful tips that the app gives use is also something that is very unique.
 I have never seen an app that gives you these tips for form and other things.

-[4] Tempo Move.
-This is a secondary source app review that talks about features that the app has and how the app would be the best for a user to use.
+[Tempo Move][4] This is a secondary source app review that talks about features that the app has and how the app would be the best for a user to use.
 1. Tempo Move is an app that comes with trackable dumbbells and they are also going to have trackable barbells.
 The app also has a massive library of on-demand and live workouts for the user